Contents

 A DWI can thrust you into a complex criminal procedure that you may not know how to handle, particularly if it is your first offense.
 When you’re facing a charge for DWI in San Antonio, Texas, you need a knowledgeable and dedicated DWI lawyer in San Antonio, TX to answer any questions you may have and build an effective defense for your case.

-For over 25 years, Sophia C. Martinez has defended countless DWI cases.
+For over 25 years, Former Assistant District Attorney Sophia Martinez has defended countless DWI cases.
 When partnering with Sophia Martinez Law, your defense will benefit from Sophia’s extensive experience with DWI cases.
-If anyone can provide you with the legal guidance and support you need during this tumultuous time, it is Attorney Sophia Martinez.
-Call (210) 226-3000 or complete our contact form to request a free consultation.
+If anyone can provide you with the legal guidance and support you need during this tumultuous time, it is Former Assistant District Attorney Sophia Martinez.
+Call (210) 226-3000 or complete this contact form to request a free consultation.

 Frequently Asked Questions